Australian Poetry

 Australian Poetry is a national not-for-profit organisation representing Australian poets, based at The Wheeler Centre in Melbourne.
 The organisation was created in 2011 by the amalgamation of Poets Union Inc., based in New South Wales, and the Australian Poetry Centre Inc. of Victoria.

-The PUA - Poets Union of Australia was originally established in 1977.
+The Poets Union of Australia was originally established in 1977.
 Branches went on to be established nationally.
 The Australian Poetry Centre was launched in 2007, based on the work of the earlier (founded 2002) organisation called the Poetry Australia Foundation.

 Australian Poetry publishes the Australian Poetry Journal and the Australian Poetry Anthology.

 History

 Melbourne Poets Union

 The Melbourne Poets Union (MPU) was established in 1977, but later incorporated in New South Wales, with branches nationally.

 There was a national body, the Poets Union of Australia, from 1978.
 This body was based in Footscray, Victoria, and published a newsletter called the Poets Union News.
 During this time, the Sydney/NSW branch of the Union held readings in pubs in Sydney, such as one at the Royal Standard Hotel at which Michael Wilding was one of the readers.

 Lee Cataldi, Anna Couani (President of the Sydney branch), Rae Desmond Jones, Kate Llewellyn, Alan Wearne, Les Wicks, Chris Mansell and Judith Wright and many other Australian writers were associated with the Poets' Union.

 One source gives 1980 as the end date of the national body (possibly in some states?), stating that after this date, state organisations took over its functions.
 However the South Australian branch, known as the South Australian Poets' Union, or S.A.
 Poets' Union, existed until 1987: "The S.A.
 Poets' Union was established to serve the needs of Friendly Street at first, but the organisation ceased in 1987".
 K. F. Pearson was Secretary for two and a half years, from 1979 until 1982.
 The organisation was wound up in November 1987.